ver228/tierpsy-tracker/docs/HOWTO.md

 When you are satisfied with the selected parameters select a file name and press `Save Parameters`.
 The parameters will be saved into a [JSON](http://json.org/) that can be used by [Batch Processing Multiple Files](#batch-processing-multiple-files).
 If you need to further modify a parameter you can either use a text editor or reload the file by dragging it to the Set Parameters widget.

 ## Batch Processing Multiple Files

-We can analyze multiple files simultaneously by setting `Maximum Number of Processes`.

 ![BatchProcessing](https://cloud.githubusercontent.com/assets/8364368/26605347/86ffb1e6-4585-11e7-9835-ffdc0751c67a.png)

+This widget is execute the [analysis steps](EXPLANATION.md) on each of the files on a given directory.
+The program allows a degree of parallelization by analyzing multiple files at the same time (set on `Maximum Number of Processes`).
+I do not recommend to set this parameter to a value larger than the number of cores in the processor.

-### How to choose the files to analyze
+### Chosing the Files to be Analyzed
 The program will do a recursive search in `Original Video Dir` looking for files that match the value in `File Pattern to Include`, but do not match the partern `File Pattern to Exclude`.

 * The patterns can use [Unix shell-style wildcards](https://docs.python.org/3.1/library/fnmatch.html).